NotKeira/useful-luau/README.md

 - Submit improvements or optimisations
 - Add more utility functions

-## 📜 License
+## 📜 Licence

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licenced under the MIT Licence - see the [LICENCE](LICENCE) file for details.